Transactional emails can increase customer retention and speed up time to next purchase

 What’s more relevant than a message about a purchase someone just made?
 Transactional emails are peak relevance for brands, as they’re catching customers at their most excited state.

-When you do this minimally and helpfully, these add-ons help build stronger customer relationships by adding context to the purchase they just made.
+When you do this minimally and helpfully in transactional emails, these add-ons help build stronger customer relationships by adding context to the purchase they just made.

 7 types of transactional emails